flatrick/troubleshooting/SysInternals/ProcMon.md

 # Process Monitor (Windows Sysinternals)

-This is the tool that you'll hate long before you begin to love it.
+[Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) is the tool that you'll hate for the overwhelming amount of data long before you begin to love it.
+But when you surpass that hurdle, when you start getting a feeling for what data you really need to capture and what to filter away, it will become a dear friend that will help you through some dark times!

 * It can help you find bottlenecks in performance in more ways than one
   * I/O-performance in terms of response time per every single I/O-request (both local storage and network)